Get all your news in one place.

 Police outside the Mollie Kathleen gold mine in Cripple Creek, Colorado.
 Photograph: Arthur H Trickett-Wile/AP

-The person killed Thursday during an elevator malfunction at a former Colorado gold mine – which left 23 stranded underground – worked as a tour guide at the site, authorities said.
+The person killed on Thursday during an elevator malfunction at a former Colorado gold mine – which left 23 stranded underground – worked as a tour guide at the site, authorities said.

 Authorities identified 46-year-old Patrick Weier of Victor, Colorado, as the victim who died.
 Weier’s survivors include a seven-year-old son, according to the Colorado Springs Gazette.

-Weier was preparing to become a volunteer firefighter in his town of about 400, the newspaper reported.
 “Everybody will be in mourning when they realize who it is,” Victor’s mayor, Barbara Manning, reportedly said.

 “This is a county tragedy,” a local government commissioner, Dan Williams, was quoted as saying by the Gazette.
 “This is a Colorado tragedy.”

-Weier’s death unfolded at about 12pm local time at Mollie Kathleen gold mine.
+Weier’s death unfolded at about 12pm local time at Mollie Kathleen goldmine.
 The site near Cripple Creek, Colorado, which opened in the 19th century as a mine but closed in the 1960s, now offers tours.

 Participants take an elevator 1,000ft down the mine shaft.
 The trip takes approximately two minutes, with the tour lasting about an hour.